-Tallest Living Things on Earth in Mendocino County
+Tallest Living Plants on Earth in Mendocino County

-An excellent reason to visit Mendocino County - the Tallest Living Things on Earth are in Mendocino County!
+An excellent reason to visit Mendocino County - the Tallest Living Plants on Earth are in Mendocino County!

 Three species of trees are commonly referred to as redwoods: California’s coast redwood and giant sequoia, and China’s dawn redwood.